AdobeDocs/commerce-knowledge-base.en/help/announcements/adobe-commerce-announcements/upgrade-compatibility-tool-for-magento.md

 ---
-description: The Upgrade Compatibility Tool 1.1.0 is a command-line tool that checks an Adobe Commerce customized instance against a specific version by analyzing all modules and core code installed in it.
-It returns a list of critical errors, issues, and warnings that must be addressed before upgrading to the latest version of Adobe Commerce.
+title: Upgrade Compatibility Tool 1.1.0 for Adobe Commerce
 labels: CLI,GraphQL,Magento Commerce Cloud,PHP,Upgrade Compatibility Tool,announcements,command line,deprecated,reports,update,upgrade,version,1.1.0,Adobe Commerce,cloud infrastructure
-title: Upgrade Compatibility Tool 1.1.0 for Adobe Commerce
 ---

-# Upgrade Compatibility Tool 1.1.0 for Adobe Commerce

 The Upgrade Compatibility Tool 1.1.0 is a command-line tool that checks an Adobe Commerce customized instance against a specific version by analyzing all modules and core code installed in it.
 It returns a list of critical errors, issues, and warnings that must be addressed before upgrading to the latest version of Adobe Commerce.